eoin-mckiernan/resonator-synth/README.md

 The repository contains all the files needed to build it on a Linux system, with the midi control coming from ALSA.

 Requires numpy, mido, pyqt5 and SWIG to build.

+This branch for changing the voice handling in the python code.